Update On Reality Stars Heather And Wayde King

 Interestingly, in the court papers, Heather is also asking to keep her married name, according to TMZ.
 Whether or not Wayde has any problems with this request remains to be seen.

-Since 2011, Heather and Wayde King have been known household names because of their Animal Planet series, Tanked.
+Since 2011, Heather and Wayde King have been known household names because of their Animal Planet series Tanked.
 Tanked focuses in on Wayde King as well as Wayde’s business partner, Brett Raymer.
 Together, the two own Acrylic Tank Manufacturing, a business that constructs custom-made aquariums for clients across the United States, including celebrities.
 Heather also appears on the show and works for Acrylic Tank Manufacturing as an accountant.

 “Working alongside her father, brother and husband in one office every day is a little more than an average day job; it’s clearly a labor of love.
-Heather is the absolute love of Wayde’s life and handles all the accounting at ATM,” Heather’s Animal Planet biography says, according to People. ” Seeing Wayde in his glory doing what he is most passionate about makes the struggles of mixing business with pleasure well worth it.”
+Heather is the absolute love of Wayde’s life and handles all the accounting at ATM,” Heather’s Animal Planet biography says, according to People.

+“Seeing Wayde in his glory doing what he is most passionate about makes the struggles of mixing business with pleasure well worth it.”